takacsmark/takacsmark.github.io/_posts/2019-01-14-docker-swarm-tutorial-for-beginners.md

 ![Docker Swarm VM visualizer](/assets/images/in-content/docker-swarm-vm-visualizer.png)

 You can clearly see on the figure that `myvm1` is the manger node in the cluster, `myvm2` is the worker and both nodes have containers scheduled on them.
 The visualizer is running on the manager node, because we defined a constraint to run on a node that has a manager node.
-(This constraint was needed by the way, because the visualizer can connect the Swarm info on a manager node only.)
+(This constraint was needed by the way, because the visualizer can collect the Swarm info on a manager node only.)

 Now that we have seen some of the basic functionality of Docker Swarm, let's move on and let's understand what's going on in the background.